nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The sort mechanism is facilitated by the built-in `Comparator` interface.
 The SortCommand constructor takes in a predicate enum instruction as a parameter depending on whether the user requested to sort by name or count.
 The items' respective fields are then compared with a `Comparator` so that the updated list displayed is sorted.
-`Comparator<Item>` interface is implemented by e different classes:
+`Comparator<Item>` interface is implemented by different classes below:

 * `ItemNameComparator` — allows sorting of items by name
 * `ItemCountComparator` — allows sorting of items by count